-<<And if you don’t think you’d like paella, what about fideuà, its cousin?
+<<If you don’t think you’d like paella, what about fideuà, its pasta cousin?
 Check out the dueling dishes on my blog: Fideua vs. Paella, the Spanish dish showdown!! >>

 I’ve picked the following restaurants based on their delicious paella and their ambiance.
+Read on!

 - Paella is typically eaten for lunchtime, not dinner, ever.
 Only tourists eat paella for dinner.
 This is a concept I had to get used to.
 Lunch is the heaviest, most important meal, and paella is considered a “heavy meal”.
 Read more about my tips on how to eat and drink like a Spaniard!

 - Paella is typically shared by a minimum of 2 people.
 Prices on the menu for a paella are usually show per portion, or per person.
 So if it says 22€ for a seafood paella, and you want to share it with your partner, it’s 22€ per person, or 44€ for both.
 (By the way, it will probably be worth it!)
 So, if you have any doubt about the price, don’t be afraid to ask.

 - If you’re going any of the restaurants listed above, check if reservations are available.
 If not, be sure to get to the restaurant early if it’s a weekend.